Why Are My Calls Failing? Every Reason & Fix (2026)

 | 403 | Forbidden | Auth failure, IP blocked, or negative balance |

-Diagnostic rule: A 4xx/5xx error rate above 5% indicates a systemic problem.
+Diagnostic rule: A 4xx/5xx error rate above 5% indicates a systemic problem with your account, provider, or network — not just a one-off failure.

 Major Carrier Outages (2025-2026)

-Global network outages increased 33% from Jan-May 2025.
-US accounted for up to 55% of all global outages.
+Sometimes it's not your phone — it's the entire network.
+Global network outages increased 33% from January to May 2025, with the US accounting for up to 55% of all global outages (above the 40% historical baseline).

 Rural Call Completion Problems